tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 but most Japanese learners can't fully acquire them and understand the differences between them until they reach a high level in the language.

-When approaching basic grammar, understand that it will take a long time for you to understand all the bits and pieces.
+When approaching basic grammar, accept that it will take a long time for you to understand all the bits and pieces.
-Don't get frustrated just because you've been learning Japanese for months or years but aren't quite sure when you should use a certain grammar pattern in your speaking.
+Don't get frustrated just because you've been learning Japanese for months or years but aren't quite sure when you should use a certain grammar pattern in your speech.
 If you're taking an immersion-based approach to learning a language, you don't really have to do anything.
 As long as you keep immersing, everything will eventually become clear on its own.